Skip to content

 I use a productivity journal, and every weekday morning I set my priority tasks and an estimate of how many “pomodoros” it will take to complete each.

-I use the journal daily since I started my own business earlier this year.
+I use the journal daily since I started my own earlier this year.
 It helps me focus on planning and completing what's really important each day.

 I only write down professional tasks, relegating all the things I need to do in my personal and family life to post-it notes and a Trello board I often forget to check.
 This made sense when I first started as I got the journal for work and if I used it for my whole to-do list, I'd never be able to fit it all; There is only space for 5 tasks per day and I do approximately 49 things a day.